How to Stop Procrastinating: 12 Tips and Tricks to Avoid Procrastination

 And lastly, it ensures that you don’t accidentally or intentionally forget about tasks.

-Prioritizing your tasks is another approach that can help you stop procrastinating.
+Prioritizing your tasks is another approach that can help you stop delaying them.

 This technique works best if it’s paired with making to-do lists.